Iron Mike: Others

 There are many other similar statues throughout the United States, most of them World War I monuments.
 The most well-known is a sculpture by Ernest Moore Viquesney entitled Spirit of the American Doughboy.
 While the original statue design itself never received the nickname "Iron Mike", residents of some of the locales in which the copies can be found refer to their local monuments as such.

-The U.S. Army Infantry Center at Fort Moore has a World War II monument entitled Follow Me.
+The U.S. Army Infantry Center at Fort Benning has a World War II monument entitled Follow Me.
 It is often mistakenly referred to as "Iron Mike."

 Fort Lewis, Washington, is home to a statue entitled The Infantryman, which is often referred to as "Iron Mike".
 Located at Tacoma Avenue and 41st Division Road (since 1992), and set with a backdrop of Mount Rainier, the 18 ft statue was erected in 1964 to memorialize the soldiers of the 4th Infantry Division.
 Its design, an early Vietnam-era U.S. infantryman equipped with the M14 rifle, was inspired by the "Iron Mike" at Fort Bragg, and is made from the same fiberglass-on-iron as the original there.
 Despite a history centered on infantry training, it was the first monument on Fort Lewis dedicated to the infantryman.

 In 1935 the Spirit of the CCC, later nicknamed Iron Mike, was the first major statue honoring the Civilian Conservation Corps.
 Designed by Works Progress Administration Federal Art Project sculptor, John Palo-Kangas, the statue was typical of the art-deco style of that period.
 Unveiled by President Franklin D. Roosevelt at CCC Company 1917 in Griffith Park, Los Angeles, California, the original statue has since disappeared, but was replaced in 1993 with a bronze reproduction sculpted by Jim Brothers.

 Marine Corps Logistics Base Barstow has a ridge that is used during training that is nicknamed "Iron Mike" due to the steepness of the terrain and determination it takes to run up without stopping.
 Another running course at Marine Corps Base Camp Pendleton, Camp Horno, shares the name as well.